-(Updated July 2023) Development of a Diverse ECM Provider Network

-ECM is designed to be delivered by community-based ECM Providers that enter into contracts with MCPs.59 All exceptional scenarios in which the MCP will provide ECM inhouse must be approved by DHCS in advance, as described below in the "MCP Serving as ECM Provider" section.
+(Updated July 2023) Development of a Diverse ECM Provider Network contracts with MCPs.
+All exceptional scenarios in which the MCP will provide ECM in- house must be approved by DHCS in advance, as described below in the "MCP Serving as ECM Provider" section.